 Healthy eating has become a top priority for many American families…including the pets!
 While whole grains and vegetables are the superstars of a holistic diet for you and your dog, your cat has very different requirements.
-As a carnivore, your cat requires a meat-based diet with minimal grains and moderate amounts of vegetables to achieve their optimal health.
-Although many cat food companies offer "gourmet" or "premium" cuisine—it is important to learn how to read labels and avoid cat foods with grains and other low quality ingredients.
+As an obligate carnivore, your cat requires a meat-based diet with minimal grains and vegetables to achieve their optimal health.
+Although many cat food companies offer "gourmet" or "premium" cuisine—it is important to learn how to read labels and select cat foods with the best natural wholesome ingredients for your cat.

 Basic Cat Nutrition

 Cats are obligate carnivores—their bodies are designed to consume foods which are high in protein, moderate in fat and very low in carbohydrates.
 The following composition is ideal for the best long term health of an obligate carnivore: